Is An Aluminum Trailer Frame Good Or Bad?

 Costs More

 Prices fluctuate constantly in raw material markets, so prices today are likely off tomorrow.
-So, let’s just use some swags.
-In general, Aluminum is something like 1.25 – 1.5 times the cost of the same dimensions in steel.
-When you increase thickness to accommodate for aluminum, it’s more like 2+ times the cost.
-The cost per pound is more too (3ish to 3.5ish times as much), but that’s not so relevant in the context of an aluminum trailer frame.
-Because a 12′ trailer needs 12′ material — whether it’s aluminum or steel.
+So, we can use some swags.
+In general, Aluminum is something like 1.25 – 1.5 times the cost of material of the same dimensions in steel.
+When you increase thickness to accommodate for aluminum, it becomes more like 2+ times the cost.
+The cost per pound is more too – (3ish to 3.5ish times as much), but that is not so relevant in the context of an aluminum trailer frame.
+Because a 12-ft trailer needs 12-ft material – whether in aluminum or in steel.

 Again, as a rough perspective, experience says cost is something over 2 times as much for material to build an aluminum trailer.
 The previous comparison article a few years ago suggests 3 times the cost for equal performance.
 This varies, as mentioned, so your experience may be different.
 If you have recent knowledge, please share it in the comments.